-Long-term and medium-terms plans need to be considered.
-For long-term plans it is best to break into four subheadings such as resources, strategies, supporting learning and organisation.
+Long-term and medium-term plans need to be considered.
+For long-term plans it is best to break into four subheadings such as resources, strategies, supporting learning, and organisation.
 Involve the whole staff because patterns in learning settings can inform your choices.

 Plan appropriate ICT activities